raspberrypilearning/blender-marble/en/step_2.md

 --- task ---

-The Blender Shading editor lets you work with and view materials.
+The Blender 'Shading editor' is used to design and view materials.

 Go to the menu at the top of the screen and choose 'Shading'.
 This will open the Shading editor: